 - Include a meta description for each post.

 - Make your website easy to navigate and designed for the user.
 It must be fast loading and responsive to all types of computers and devices.

-- Use available tools, such as Buzzsumo or Google Trends, to help with your search engine optimization research.
+- Use available digital marketing tools, such as Buzzsumo or Google Trends, to help with your search engine optimization research.

 - Promote your content well with connections and industry influencers.